Skip to main content

 If you need to cancel your program for any reason other than inclement weather, we will follow the guidelines below:

-• Full refund up to three months prior to scheduled date (minus processing fee).
+• Full refund up to two months prior to scheduled date (minus processing fee).

-• 50% refund up to two months prior to scheduled date (minus processing fee).
+• 50% refund up to one month prior to scheduled date (minus processing fee).

-• No refund if cancelled less than two months prior to scheduled date.
+• No refund if canceled less than one month prior to the scheduled date.

-If you want to reschedule your visit for a different date, we can transfer your payment up to two months prior to your originally scheduled date without penalty.
-However, we cannot reschedule your visit for a different date if it is less than two months prior to your originally scheduled date.
+If you want to reschedule your visit for a different date, we can transfer your payment up to one month prior to your originally scheduled date without penalty.
+However, we cannot reschedule your visit for a different date if it is less than one month prior to your originally scheduled date.